vpc-ccg/calib/README.md

 Finally, Calib clustering has these parameters that are added for convenience:

 - `--ignored-sequence-prefix-length` or `p`:  nonnegative integer for the number of bases to ignore in clustering after the barcode tag in the read sequences.
 - `--no-sort`: A flag to tell Calib to keep the original order of the reads in the output file instead of grouping the reads of the same clusters together.
+Use this flag if you want a bit of speed-up and don't care about sorting (`calib_cons` module does not care about sorting).
+- `-g` or  `--gzip-input`: set this flag if the input is gzipped

 ### Error Correction